vacp2p/research/waku_scalability/waku_scaling.md

 - A42.
 Average delay per hop (static): 0.1s.
 - A43.
 Average peer bandwidth (static): 30Mbps.

-For 100 the maximum latency is 0.301 s
-For 10k the maximum latency is 0.733 s (max with sharding) For  1m the maximum latency is 18.578  (even in a single shard)
+For 100 users, the expected network-wide dissemination time is 0.301 s For 10k users, the expected network-wide dissemination time is 0.733 s (max with sharding) For  1m users, the expected network-wide dissemination time is 18.578  (in a single shard)

 ------------------------------------------------------------